enumerbs/Crowdfunding_ETL/README.md

 - ***Resources*** subfolder contains the:
     - supplied input data files (Excel spreadsheets) for this analysis, and
     - the CSV files generated from the analysis, that were then used to populate the corresponding PostgreSQL database tables.
-- ***Results*** subfolder contains:
+- ***select.queries*** subfolder contains:
     - ***crowdfunding_db.sql*** file contains PostgreSQL query statements for selecting the data from each table
-    - corresponding screenshots of the final SQL queries run in pgAdmin4 to verify the database creation/table contents.
+    - corresponding screenshots of the final SQL queries run in pgAdmin4 to verify the database creation/table contents, namely:
+        - Campaign.jpg
+        - Contact.jpg
+        - Category.jpg
+        - Subcategory.jpg

 ## Implementation notes